JoakimOL/JACC/README.md

 Currently it is using Flex+Bison to parse the input grammar.

+First tentative goal is to make an LL parser, as it has fewer requirements.
+Hopefully I'll get to LR at some point

 ## Progress list

 - [X] Parse grammar files
 - [X] Generate FIRST sets
 - [X] Generate FOLLOW sets
 - [ ] Generate LR item collection
+- [ ] Generate Parsing tables
+  - [ ] LL
+  - [ ] LR
 - [ ] Generate Parser
 - [ ] Implement semantic actions